17th September 2019

 Fix a broken dental implant

-When a crown or abutment is broken, we can simply remove this component and replace it with a new one.
+When a crown or abutment is broken, we can simply remove this component and replace it with a new tooth implant.
 If the root itself fails, then we will need to remove and replace it entirely.
 Some patients may require bone work if this happens, which will delay the restoration process but is entirely necessary.